-18 This provision overlaps with FSA Rule DTR 7.1.1 R (see Schedule B).
+This provision overlaps with FSA Rule DTR 7.1.1 R (see Schedule B).

-19 This provision overlaps with FSA Rules DTR 7.1.3 R (see Schedule C).
+This provision overlaps with FSA Rules DTR 7.1.3 R (see Schedule B).

-- to monitor the integrity of the financial statements of the company and any formal announcements relating to the company's financial performance, reviewing significant financial reporting judgements contained in them; - to review the company's internal financial controls and, unless expressly addressed by a separate board risk committee composed of independent directors, or by the board itself, to review the company's internal control and risk management systems; - to monitor and review the effectiveness of the company's internal audit function; - to make recommendations to the board, for it to put to the shareholders for their approval in general meeting, in relation to the appointment, re-appointment and removal of the external auditor and to approve the remuneration and terms of engagement of the external auditor; - to review and monitor the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements; - to develop and implement policy on the engagement of the external auditor to supply non-audit services, taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm, and to report to the board, identifying any matters in respect of which it considers that action or improvement is needed and making recommendations as to the steps to be taken.
+- to review the company's internal financial controls and, unless expressly addressed by a separate board risk committee composed of independent directors, or by the board itself, to review the company's internal control and risk management systems; - to monitor and review the effectiveness of the company's internal audit function; - to make recommendations to the board, for it to put to the shareholders for their approval in general meeting, in relation to the appointment, re-appointment and removal of the external auditor and to approve the remuneration and terms of engagement of the external auditor; - to review and monitor the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements; - to develop and implement policy on the engagement of the external auditor to supply non-audit services, taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm; and to report to the board, identifying any matters in respect of which it considers that action or improvement is needed and making recommendations as to the steps to be taken; and - to report to the board on how it has discharged its responsibilities.

-C.3.3 The terms of reference of the audit committee, including its role and the authority delegated to it by the board, should be made available20.
-A separate section of the annual report should describe the work of the committee in discharging those responsibilities21.
+C.3.3.
+The terms of reference of the audit committee, including its role and the authority delegated to it by the board, should be made available.